• Skip to main content

 Dianella caerulea, Fam.
 Hemerocallidaceae

 Flax-lilies are hardy long-lived, tufted perennial herbs with creeping underground stems (rhizomes) and fibrous or tuberous roots.
-With several recognised varieties, D.caerulea is the most common and largest, to 2m tall and often forming large clumps.
+With several recognised varieties, D. caerulea is the most common and largest, to 2m tall and often forming large clumps.
 Dianella is the diminutive of Diana, Roman goddess of hunting and queen of the woods.
 Caerulea, is derived from the Latin caeruleus, meaning dark blue.

 Form or habit: Herb

-Latex: Hemerocallidaceae
+Family: Hemerocallidaceae

 Leaf: Simple Basal